 Preventable healthcare spending in the emergency room topped out at $8.3 billion, according to a white paper from Premier Inc. The paper analyzed 50 ACOs and 750 hospitals across the U.S. to unearth the unnecessary spending.

 Premier found that 30 percent of visits to the emergency department could have been treated by primary care doctors or other care settings.
-The average cost of an visit to the emergency room is estimated to be nearly $1,917 by the Health Care Const Institute, and the study found 4.3 million visits to that could have been avoided, resulting in $8.3 billion in wasted payments.
+The average cost of an visit to the emergency room is estimated to be nearly $1,917 by the Health Care Const Institute, and the study found 4.3 million visits that could have been avoided, resulting in $8.3 billion in wasted payments.

 Preventing these visits can be achieved through improving the social determinants of health as well as connecting patients with a primary care provider.
 But understanding how to manage a disease, improperly using medication, not adhering to doctor’s orders and a lack of access to primary care are all hurdles to avoiding these costly emergency visits.

-Hospital systems, health insurers, and nonprofits are all working on ways to avoid these risks, especially with new regulations in place from CMS requiring health providers to show efficiency and a reduction in repeat visitors to the hospital where possible.
+Hospital systems, health insurers, and nonprofits are all working on ways to avoid these risks, especially with new regulations in place from CMS requiring health providers to show efficiency and a reduction in repeat visitors to the hospital when possible.

 CareMore Health, a national network of clinics that work with Medicaid and Medicare patients in Texas, is working to bring team-based care to North Texas.
 The clinic provides primary care, behavioral health, pharmacy management and more.
 Patients can have up to four appointments in one visit, depending on their needs.
 “We are taking care of the patient holistically,” says Karim Kaissi, General Manager for CareMore Health in Texas.

 CareMore Health’s goal is to provide care to the complex and normally costly patients before they become so expensive.
 They focus on maintaining quality while reducing utilization and cost.
-In an article penned by CareMore leaders in the Harvard Business Review, they describe how collaboration, emphasis on relationships and social determinants that have led to cost savings.
+In an article penned by CareMore leaders in the Harvard Business Review, they describe how collaboration, emphasis on relationships, and social determinants have led to cost savings.

 In Tennessee, CareMore reduced hospital visits for aged, blind or disabled patients by 17 percent, reduced ER visits by 21 percent, and knocked specialist visits down 23 percent compared to other groups.
 In Iowa, CareMore knocked down ER visits for adult women on temporary assistance by 28.9 percent.
 After opening last year, they look to replicate similar results in Texas.